MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 Tasks related to managing user accounts when they're enabled, disabled, or deleted, work with hybrid users as long as you have satisfied the following prerequisites in setting up your hybrid environment:

 - You must have the [Microsoft Entra provisioning agent](../identity/hybrid/cloud-sync/what-is-provisioning-agent.md) installed in your environment.
 You can follow the existing installation [prerequisites](../identity/hybrid/cloud-sync/how-to-prerequisites.md) and [steps](../identity/hybrid/cloud-sync/how-to-install.md) in our public documentation.
-During installation, choose “**HR-driven provisioning / Azure AD Connect Cloud Sync**” as “**extension configuration**”.
+During installation, choose “**HR-driven provisioning / Microsoft Entra Connect Sync**” as “**extension configuration**”.
 You aren't required to add any other configuration for the provisioning agent, such as the cloud sync configuration, and you can install the provisioning agent even if you're currently using Microsoft Entra Connect Sync for your user synchronization (side-by-side).

 - Ensure the gMSA used by the provisioning agent has the [appropriate permissions](../identity/hybrid/cloud-sync/how-to-prerequisites.md#custom-gmsa-account) to delete user accounts.